Like Sunday, Like Rain: Production

 I lived in New York City for over 30 years and was always fascinated by the lives of people there, how they drift in and out of each other's paths, sometimes for only a short time.
-But these sort of encounters can have a lasting impression.
+But these sorts of encounters can have a lasting impression.
 'Like Sunday, Like Rain' is a story about two people from opposite ends of the universe who just happen to meet one day."

 Whaley says the biggest challenge with this film was to stay true to the story through the entire process and not change it based on investors' perspectives.

 The film was shot in New York City, New York in 20 days, including September 2013.
 Filming took place in all five boroughs of the city, Yonkers, and Long Island.

 English singer-songwriter, Ed Harcourt was the composer of the film's orchestral score.

 Release

 The film had its world premiere at the Raindance Film Festival in the United Kingdom on September 24, 2014.
 Its US premiere was held on October 6, 2014 at Mill Valley Film Festival.
-The film also screened at Hamptons International Film Festival, CBGB Music and Film Festival, Washington West Film Festival, Orlando Film Festival, Williamstown Film Festival, Naples Film Festival, Napa Valley Film Festival, Williamsburg Film Festival and STARZ Denver Film Festival.
+The film also screened at Hamptons International Film Festival, CBGB Music and Film Festival, Washington West Film Festival, Orlando Film Festival, Williamstown Film Festival, Naples Film Festival, Napa Valley Film Festival, Williamsburg Film Festival and the STARZ Denver Film Festival.

 Monterey Media acquired the distribution rights in the United States in October 2014.
 The film's U.S. theatrical release began in March 2015 in select cities.
 Like Sunday Like Rain grossed $28,208 in the United States during its theatrical run.
 A VOD release followed on April 21, 2015.